Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 separate, but no additional generic resource subsystem is required yet.

 Input
-InputManager owns interaction state and converts SDL input into framework input events.
+InputSystem owns interaction state and converts SDL input into framework input events.

 Events